The Outrageous Okona: Reception

 James Hunt, in his review for the website Den of Geek, called the episode "alright", but criticised the lack of links between the two plots.
 He suggested that Okona was a Mary Sue as the episode revolves around his actions but added that he was pleased that there was a twist which was more complicated than Okona turning out to be evil.
 He also praised the entertainment seen in Brent Spiner's ability to "overact", saying that it "could fill an episode in itself" and that the observation that Data makes towards the end was the most profound of the series so far.

 Keith DeCandido reviewed the episode for Tor.com, where he said that the "charm and talent" of Spiner and Campbell were what made this episode work.
 He added that Patrick Stewart warranted additional praise as his reactions of annoyance to the feuding families were "hilariously played".
 DeCandido gave "The Outrageous Okona" a rating of five out of ten.
 Zack Handlen of The A.V.
 Club described the episode as "lousy", calling it "goddamn painful" and any scene with Piscopo was "terrible".
 He gave the episode a rating of C−.

-Variety magazine noted this for guest starring actress Teri Hatcher.
-CBR notes that this was well before her later fame.

-In 2018, CBR also noted this episode for guest starring William O. Campbell, before he became more famous due to starring in the 1991 film The Rocketeer three years later as well as other later roles in his acting career.